Examples of holomorphic functions vanishing to infinite order at the boundary: Applications

 \begin{remark} For two dimensional minimal surfaces in $\R^3$ R.~Ossermann had shown in \cite{Os} that true branching points can be ruled out in the interior.
 If the boundary curve is real analytic the existence branching points at the boundary can be ruled out as well.
-This was shown by R.~Gulliver and F.~Leslie in \cite{GuLe} for two dimensional surfaces in $\R^3$.\\ R.~Gulliver presents in \cite[Theorem 1.6]{Gu} the following example: \begin{theorem} There is a smooth minimal immersion $X(\Omega) \subset \R^3$, $\Omega\subset \C_+$ simply connected with the following property: $X$ maps $\partial \Omega$ diffeomorphically onto a regular $C^\infty$ Jordan curve $\Gamma \subset \R^3$ and has a true branch point at $z=0 \in \Gamma$.
-The set of self intersections of $X$ consists of the union of an infinite sequence of disjoint real analytic arcs, each which joints two points of $\Gamma$ lying on opposite sides of the branch point. \end{theorem} His construction uses the Weierstrass representation with a holomorphic vectorfield that comes from a perturbation of the building block $a(z)= e^{-z^\alpha}$, \eqref{eq:0.101}, with $\alpha =\frac{1}{7}$.
+This was shown by R.~Gulliver and F.~Leslie in \cite{GuLe} for two dimensional surfaces in $\R^3$.

+R.~Gulliver presents in \cite[Theorem 1.6]{Gu} the following example: \begin{theorem} There is a smooth minimal immersion $X(\Omega) \subset \R^3$, $\Omega\subset \C_+$ simply connected with the following property: $X$ maps $\partial \Omega$ diffeomorphically onto a regular $C^\infty$ Jordan curve $\Gamma \subset \R^3$ and has a true branch point at $z=0 \in \Gamma$.
+The set of self intersections of $X$ consists of the union of an infinite sequence of disjoint real analytic arcs, each which joints two points of $\Gamma$ lying on opposite sides of the branch point. \end{theorem} His construction uses the Weierstrass representation with a holomorphic vector field that comes from a perturbation of the building block $a(z)= e^{-z^\alpha}$, \eqref{eq:0.101}, with $\alpha =\frac{1}{7}$.
 It could be of interest to see if one can follow his analysis using one of the holomorphic functions $f$ or $g$ (lemma \ref{lem_E:1.1}) to construct a minimal immersion $X$ in $\R^3$ with $C^\infty$ boundary curve and a large set of true branching points on the boundary. \end{remark}